andreasm80/blog.local/content/post/2023-05-03-tanzu-with-vsphere-and-multi-zones/index.md

 ### Network

-To be able to deploy a three-zone Supervisor an important requirement on the networking side is that all vSphere cluster to be used is connected to the same VDS.
+To be able to deploy a three-zone Supervisor an important requirement on the networking side is that all vSphere clusters to be used are connected to the same VDS.
 One VDS shared across all three vSphere clusters.
 From the official documentation:

 >